mailgun/documentation/source/api-templates.rst

  template        (Optional) Content of the template tag             (Optional) Initial tag of the created version.
 If the `template` parameter is provided and the `tag` is missing, the default value `initial` is used.
 The tag can contain alpha-numeric characters and next symbols, such as .-_~ engine          (Optional) The template engine used to render the template.
 This is valid only if the `template` parameter is provided.
 Currently, the Templates API supports only the **handlebars** engine. comment         (Optional) Version comment.
-This is valid only if a new version is being created. (`template` parameter is provided.)
+This is valid only if a new version is being created. (`template` parameter is provided.) headers         (Optional) Key Value json dictionary of headers to be stored with the template.
+The headers currently supported are `From`, `Subject`, and `Reply-To`.
  =============== ==================================================================

 Example of storing only the template metadata: